Shimon bar Yochai

-In addition, the important legal works called Sifre and Mekhilta are attributed to him (not to be confused with the Mekhilta of Rabbi Ishmael, of which much of the text is the same).
-In the Mishnah, where he is the fourth-most mentioned sage, he is referred to as simply "Rabbi Shimon" (except Hagigah 1:7 and Avot 6:8).
-In the baraita, midrash and gemara his name occurs either as Shimon or as Shimon ben Yochai.
+In addition, the essential legal works called the Sifre and Mekhilta of Rabbi Shimon ben Yochai are attributed to him (not to be confused with the Mekhilta of Rabbi Ishmael, of which much of the text is the same).
+In the Mishnah, where he is the fourth-most mentioned sage, he is referred to as simply "Rabbi Shimon" except in Hagigah 1:7.
+In baraitas, midrash, and gemara, his name occurs either as Shimon or as Shimon ben Yochai.
+An 8th-century pseudonymous attribution of divine revelations to Shimon by the angel Metatron is also known, called The Secrets of Rabbi Simon ben Yohai.

-According to modern legend, he and his son, Eleazar ben Simeon, were noted kabbalists.
-Both figures are held in unique reverence by kabbalistic tradition.
-By tradition they were buried in the same tomb in Meron, Israel, which is visited by thousands year round.
+According to modern legend, he and his son, Eleazar ben Simeon, were noted Kabbalists.
+Both figures are held in unique reverence by Kabbalistic tradition.
+According to another modern legend, they were buried in the same tomb in Meron, Israel, which is visited by thousands year-round.